Misha24-10/img2text/README.md

 # Image-to-Text Generation with VisionEncoderDecoderModel

-This project demonstrates how to use a VisionEncoderDecoderModel for image-to-text generation, specifically using the BEiT model as the image encoder and GPT-2 as the text decoder.
+This project aims to train the VisionEncoderDecoderModel for image-to-text generation, specifically using the BEiT model as the image encoder and GPT-2 as the text decoder.

 ## Project Structure